Taming-the-BEAST/Prior-selection/README.md

 Looking at the 2.5% and 97.5% quantiles for the distribution we see that 95% of the weight of our becoming uninfectious rate prior falls between 4.44 and 224, i.e. our prior on the period of infectiousness is between {% eqinline \approx %} 1.63 and 82.2 days.
 Thus, our prior is quite diffuse.
 If we wanted to use a more specific prior we could decrease the standard deviation of the distribution (the **S** parameter).

 For the next parameter, the sampling proportion, we know that we certainly did not sample every single infected individual.
 Therefore, setting a prior close to 1 would not be reasonable.
 Actually, it is more reasonable to usually expect only a proportion of less than 0.1 of all flu cases to be sampled.
-Here, we specify something on the order of 10^(-3).
+Here, we specify something on the order of {% eqinline 10^{-3} %}.
 The default prior for the sampling proportion is a Beta distribution, which is only defined between 0 and 1, making it a natural choice for proportions.
 However, this is not the only prior that can be used, and here we specify a log-normal distribution, while ensuring that an appropriate upper limit is set, to prevent a sampling proportion higher than 1, which is not defined.

 > Click on the arrow next to the **samplingProportion** and change the distribution from **Beta** to **Log Normal**.